 What is an LLM?

-It's an opportunity to study a particular area of law in more detail than at undergraduate level.
+An LLM degree is a Masters level qualification, which allows you to study your chosen area of law in more depth than at undergraduate level.

-The part-time, two-year option is usually chosen by solicitors returning to work, while recent graduates tend to opt for a full-time course over two years.
+The part-time, two-year option is usually chosen by solicitors returning to work, while recent graduates tend to opt for a full-time course over one year.

-There are general LLM's available which are often called LLM (Master of Laws), LLM Law, LLM (General) or LLM and cover a broader subject area.
-You can also specialise in a particular area of interest and study subjects including:
+There are general LLMs, which are often called LLM Law, LLM (General) or LLM and cover a broader subject area.
+You can also specialise in a particular area of law and study subjects including:

 - criminal litigation